 What is Back-Button Focus?

-By moving the focusing function to a dedicated button (usually labeled as “AF-ON” or “AE-L / AF-L“) on the camera and using the shutter release button only to take pictures, you can greatly simplify this process.
+By moving the focusing function to a dedicated button on the camera and using the shutter release button only to take pictures, you can greatly simplify this process.
 Any time you need to focus, refocus or continuously track the subject, you engage the focusing button.
 If you need to take a picture, you engage the shutter release button.
 There is no need to remember which focusing mode you are using, because you can always keep your camera in AF-C mode.
 Dead simple.

 Shoot in AF-C with the Benefits of AF-S

-As I have already pointed out above, the biggest benefit of back-button focusing is ability to shoot in AI-Servo / Continuous Servo (AF-C) mode with all the benefits of One Shot / Single Servo (AF-S).
+The biggest benefit of back-button focusing is the ability to shoot in AI-Servo / Continuous Servo (AF-C) mode with all the benefits of One-Shot / Single Servo (AF-S).
 Since the dedicated focusing button is only engaged when you need to focus, you can keep your finger off of it when you need to lock focus and simply keep on taking pictures.

 Instant Manual Focus

-Since camera’s autofocus is only engaged when you press the AF-ON button, you can take complete control of the manual focus on most lenses without your camera overriding the focus when the shutter is released.
-This can prove incredibly useful for situations where your subject is heavily obstructed by objects that prevent the focusing system from acquiring correct focus.
+Since the camera’s autofocus is only engaged when you press the dedicated focus button, you can take complete control of the manual focus on most lenses without your camera overriding the focus when the shutter is released.
+This can prove incredibly useful for situations where your subject is heavily obstructed by objects that prevent the focusing system from being able to acquire focus.

 Moving subjects will often confuse the autofocus of the camera.
 Since AF-C is used to track movement, if something gets in the way of the subject, the focus system may attempt to lock onto the obstruction.
 With Back-Button Focus, you can momentarily remove your thumb from the AF-ON button while still taking photos of the subject using the shutter button.

 Because I was using Back-Button Focus at the time, I missed some photos due to not pressing the AF-ON button firmly enough.
-I recommend that in cold weather or in situations where you can’t be 100% positive that you are correctly pushing all the cameras buttons that you revert to the default of focusing and taking an image with just the shutter button.
+I recommend that in cold weather or in situations where you can’t be 100% positive that you are correctly pushing all the cameras buttons, you revert to the default method of using the shutter release button for both focusing and capturing the image.

 Another downside is that if your subject is always on the move and it is very erratic (such as a bird in flight), it simply tires your thumb to the point that it might be worth switching back to a single button.
 If you always shoot such fast action and you always default to the center focus point, you might want to evaluate if it is worth using back-button focus.